Mandy Tyson, Executive Director for Clinical Governance and Clinical Leadership at the Terrence Higgins Trust, tells us about HIV / AIDS:

-- You are much less likely to pass on HIV when you are on treatment, so testing can improve your health and wellbeing and protect others too.
+- With effective treatment, you are much less likely to pass on HIV, so testing can improve your health and wellbeing, and protect others too.

 - The longer someone goes untested and untreated, there is more chance that the treatment will not work as well as it would have if it had been started sooner.

 - Not having a test does not make the virus go away.

 For more help and support please contact Better2Know, the Terrence Higgins Trust or your Doctor.